ABausG/home_widget/README.md

 ```

 ### Write your WidgetProvider
-For convenience you can extend from [HomeWidgetProvider](android/src/main/kotlin/es/antonborri/home_widget/HomeWidgetProvider.kt) which gives you access to a SharedPreferences Object with the Data in the `onUpdate` method.
+For convenience, you can extend from [HomeWidgetProvider](android/src/main/kotlin/es/antonborri/home_widget/HomeWidgetProvider.kt) which gives you access to a SharedPreferences Object with the Data in the `onUpdate` method.
-If you don't want to use the convenience Method you can access the Data using
+In case you don't want to use the convenience Method you can access the Data using
 ```kotlin
 import es.antonborri.home_widget.HomeWidgetPlugin
 ...